Links

 Volcano Arts - this is a huge site with metalworking and book making tools, plus there are tutorials, and lots of photos of finished projects.
 When I emailed to ask her a question she was very helpful.

-Letter Arts Book Club, Inc.- John Neal's web site.
-Purchase book-making books, supplies, or a subscription to Bound and Lettered, orginally Tabellae Ansata.
+John Neal - Purchase book-making books, supplies, or a subscription to Bound and Lettered, orginally Tabellae Ansata.

 Miscellaneous